 These Nutella stuffed chocolate chunk cookies are the easiest and simplest cookies to make, no fancy ingredients here so no worries.
 And look at them, super cute, don't you think?

 And can we talk about that creamy gooey Nutella filling?
 What's not to talk about it?
 It's good by itself (catching Marco spooning and eating it right from the jar is common when we have Nutella in the house), and when paired with that crispy outside and chewy tender inside cookies with chocolate chunks.. oh la la!

-These cookies are perfect for parties, gatherings and holidays.
-Bake them in the weekends while you're binging series on Netflix, that's totally fine also.
+These cookies are perfect for parties, gatherings, and holidays, like my snowball cookies without nuts.
+Bake them on the weekends while you're binging series on Netflix, that's totally fine also.

 Lets Talk Ingredients